Lancia Ypsilon: 2003–2006

 The Ypsilon (Type 843) was Introduced in 2003 to access the Lancia range.
-It was designed to meet the needs of a young audience, and over time found sales, especially to females.
+It was designed to meet the needs of a young audience, and over time found sales, especially to women.
 It became the best-selling car of the Lancia range with an annual production of about 60,000 units.
 It was initially assembled at the Fiat plant in Melfi.
 In June 2005 production was moved to Sicily at the plant in Termini Imerese Palermo.
 The car uses a three-door body about 3.78 meters long, with the design inspired by the historic Lancia Ardea.